nhsconnect/nhsapp-developer-documentation/src/web-integration-step-by-step.md

 We recommend using the [isOpenInNHSApp function in the NHS App JS API](/js-api-specification/#isOpenInNHSApp) to determine if the page is open in the NHS App which uses the user agent for detection.

+## Guidance for recognising traffic from NHS App

+Our recommended approach for identifying NHS App traffic against non-NHS App traffic is through using URL query parameters.

+To assist with identifying NHS App traffic, we recommended suppliers add ?from=nhsApp query parameter in their application.
+Using this query parameter within the application will allow suppliers to setup the correct styling on the application (based on this query parameter being set or not).
+This can also be implemented across other pages like e.g. unexpected errors, invalid sessions.

+This is not the required solution for suppliers, this is guidance.
+Suppliers should determine the best solution for their product to meet the requirements of NHS App integration.

 ## NHS login Single Sign On <a name="sso"></a>

 Logged in users of the application will be passed to third party services using [NHS login Single Sign On flow](https://nhsconnect.github.io/nhslogin/single-sign-on/).